NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow0.md

 	- q=rekenen for filtering on components (toets/examens) with text "rekenen" in name or description
 	- since=2022-01-01 for filtering on components that have a startdate from January 1st, 2022
 	- licended=true for filtering on components (toets/examens) for which the requesting education organisation (or organisational unit) has a valid license
+- The ResultValueType is an enumeration with enumeration values:
+	- pass-or-fail = Resultvalue is from valuelist {passed, failed}
+	- insufficient-satisfactory-good = Resultvalue is from valuelist {insufficient, satisfactory, good}
+	- US letter = Resultvalue is a letter from A t/m D en F voor fail as in US
+	- UK letter = Resultvalue is a letter from A t/m G en U voor ungraded/unclassified as in UK
+	- DE grade = Resultvalue is a letter as used in Germany
+	- 0-100 = Resultvalue is a number from range (0,100)
+	- 0-10 = Resultvalue is a number from range (0,10)
+	- 0.0-10.0 = Resultvalue is a decimal number from range (0.0,10.0)

 ## Flow 0.2 Request details of one test